singhkamal06/authority-studio-ai-frontend/README.md

 ## Purpose

-This repository demonstrates frontend system design and UI architecture — not the full production system.
+This repository demonstrates frontend architecture and UI design — not the full production system.